brianhouse/art_and_code/units/7_final/assignment.md

 - How your concept relates to one or more units that we have covered (nonlinearity, glitch, etc)
 - Your technical approach to realizing it and what the biggest coding challenge will be

+Turn in your proposal under "Final Project" on Moodle in the form of slides (pdf, PowerPoint, Keynote, Google Slides)

 ### Final